multiversx/mx-exchange-sc/dex/pair/README.md

 A more specific view function, it allows you to retrieve the safe price by specifying the pair address, a timestamp offset, and input payment.
 It basically converts the timestamp_offset value to a generic round_offset, by dividing it with the constant value __SECONDS_PER_ROUND__.
 It returns the corresponding output payment computed at the safe price.
+__Important.
+The output of this endpoint (and any timestamp related endpoint) will return reliable data as long as the timestamp constant will remain unchanged at the protocol level.__

 ### getLpTokensSafePrice